 They are both made of hard plastic and the size is almost identical (just under 3 inches diameter).
-The pickleball ball is slightly heavier than a whiffle ball (average .88 oz vs .7 Oz).
+Pickleball balls are slightly heavier than a whiffle ball (average .88 oz vs .7 Oz).

 Holes on a pickleball are round and evenly spaced around the ball whereas the wiffle ball has 8 oblong holes on one side of the ball.